Home Reading and writing files on S3 with Polars

 df.write_parquet(f)

-I recommend the Parquet format if you can choose as it has a smaller file size, preserves dtypes and makes subsequent reads faster.
+I recommend the Parquet format as it has a smaller file size, preserves dtypes and makes subsequent reads faster.

 Reading a file from S3

-We can use Polars to read the file back from S3 using pl.read_csv
+We can use Polars to read the entire file back from S3 using pl.read_csv

 1